-We did a lot of research with service teams across government and realised repetition was often occurring in service delivery.
+After an extensive period of research with service teams across government it became clear repetition was often occurring in service delivery.
 Government was waisting time and money working in silos and building the same things time and time again.

 We examined the most prominent commonalities across government services and realised we could create a set of common platforms that would make user-centred public services easier to create and cheaper to run.